giulioturrisi/Differential-Drive-Robot/README.md

 ## Overview
-This repo contains the code for controlling both a real and a simulated differential drive robot via ROS2.
+This repo contains the code for controlling both a real and a simulated differential drive robot via ROS2 using different planners, controllers, and open-source libraries for slam and odometry.

+## Repo structure
 It includes the following folders and subfolders:

 1. ```python_scripts```: most of the ROS2 nodes call some classes here